Each spring, we eagerly await the moment our trees will sprout that first leaf–then another and another.

 This second period of growth is very dependent on what kind of tree you have.
 Some tree species experience this.
 Some grow a little.
 And some don’t undergo this uptick in fall growth.

 Yes and no!
-As long as the ground temperature is above freezing, tree roots can and do continue to grow.
-As soil temperature moves closer to 36°, roots grow less.
-Then, once it’s freezing, growth pauses and resumes as soil warms.
+As long as the ground temperature is above freezing, tree roots can and do continue to grow, whether tree roots grow in winter depends on the local climate.
+As soil temperature moves closer to 36°F, roots grow less.
+Then, once it’s freezing, growth pauses then resumes as soil warms in the spring.

 Overall, it’s safe to say your tree roots do grow a bit during winter.
-But, from November to April, any root growth is a bonus.
+But, from November to April, any root growth is likely slow compared to during the growing season.

-At Davey, our experts use Arbor Green PRO® and Arbor Green Xtra plus B (depending on the region) to keep trees nourished each year.
-The fertilizers are designed to slowly release nutrients uniformly over time, regardless of when they're applied.
+At Davey, our experts use Arbor Green PRO® and Arbor Green Xtra plus B (depending on the region) to keep trees nourished with essential nutrients each year.
+These fertilizers are designed to slowly release nutrients uniformly over time, regardless of when they're applied.
 Our goal is to always make sure your tree has enough nutrients to keep on growing.